fvandillen/opensol/README.md

 ## Project goals
 The goal of OpenSOL is to provide a modern, efficient, and user-friendly administration system for Scouting Nederland.
 The system aims to streamline administrative tasks, improve communication, and enhance the overall experience for scouts, leaders, and administrators.

+> Note: While the goal of this project is to provide functionality for Scouting Nederland, the authors of this repository acknowledge that this is not currently being asked of them.
+This repository is in no way affiliated with, endorsed by or connected to Scouting Nederland.

 ## Technology vision
 - Build in the open: by open sourcing the codebase, we promote openness and security.
 This is also inviting for collaborators that have less time or only want to contribute once.
 A public roadmap is available and people are free to submit feature requests or bug reports.
 - Cloud-native stack: By setting the platform up in a modular way, we promote a scalable and independent environment, ready for the future.